Code-Institute-Submissions/Kanoverhuur_Vathorst/README.md

 1. The website will have five separate pages: a Home page, a Canoes page, a Routes page a Booking page and a Contact page that will include contact details and parking information.
 2. Each page will host a logo with a link to the home page in the left top corner
 3. Each page will have a top-fixed navigation bar that is outlined to the top right side.
 On a mobile this will be a 'hamburger' button.
-4. Each page will have a footer, containing links to the social media accounts and copyright marking.
+4. Each page will have a footer, containing links to the social media accounts and copyright marking. where videos and additional photos will be posted.
+These will be facebook, pinterest, Youtube and Instagram.
+LinkedIn and Twitter will not be used.
 5. The Canoes and Routes pages will feature a jumbotron picture with a "Book Now" button (except for the Booking and Contact page), enabling customers to quickly navigate to the booking page.
 6. Below the hero image in the jumbotron there will be an "About US" section with a welcome message and a "Book Now" button for returning clients, leading to a booking form with keys such as name, reservation data, canoe type (dropdown), number of canoes, phone and e-mail address.
+Below this on larger screens, one-sentence reviews will be featured.
 7. The center part of the homepage will house three clickable images (round shaped), next to each other on tablet and screen and below each other on a mobile, with two sencentes each for the respective topics "Our canoes", "Canoe trips/routes" and "Pricing".
 Each of the images will be clickable to their respective pages and get a zoom-in effect on hover.
 8.
-9. Lastly a footer section, containing on the left side the (visiting) address, contact details, opening hours, a link to a download with general conditions including a cancellation policy.
-The right side of the footer will contain links to four socials i.e. Youtube, Pinterest, Facebook and Instagram.
-10. The "Our canoes" page will provide a description and a picture of each type of recreational canoe available (single person, two-person, Canadian family canoe).
+8. The "Our canoes" page will provide a description, specs and pictures of each type of recreational canoe available (single person, two-person, Canadian family canoe).
-11. The "Canoe routes" will provide 3 suggested/possible routes to take including time needed to finish.
-Perhaps a clickable map?
+9. The "Canoe routes" will provide 2 suggested/possible routes to take including a download that shows the route on a map plus a link to the booking site.
-12. The "Pricing" page will generate an overview of pricing per day/hour/canoe, equipment and accessories for rent, payment options, and a download to the applicable general conditions.
-And feature the same reservation button as the home page. address, parking information and opening hours.
+10. The "Booking" page will generate an overview of pricing per day/hour/canoe, a download to the applicable general conditions, and a form to request a canoe for a certain date/time.
-13. A footer with links to socials, where videos and additional photos will be posted.
-These will be facebook, pinterest, Youtube/Vimeo, Instagram.
-LinkedIn and Twitter will not be used.
+11. The "Contact" page will deliver information on location, parking information, travel options and opening hours and provide a simple contact form.

 ### Existing Features
+- Feature 1 - allows users to inform themselves of the possibilities by navigating through the website
+- Feature 2 - allows users to return to the homepage by clicking on the logo
+- Feature 3 - allows uers to navigate through the site quickly by clicking on the topic of choice
+- Feature 4 - allows users to stay updated on events and pictures taken, as well as to inform on what others say about Kanoverhuur Vathorst by clicking on the socials icons
+- Feature 5 - allows users to quickly go to the booking form when landing on the page by clicking on the "Book Now" button
+- Feature 6 - allows users to inform themselves of what Kanoverhuur Vathorst does in just a couple of sentences, by reading the introduction and the reviews featured
+- Feature 7 - allows users to quickly navigate to the pages about canoes, routes or booking by clicking the images
+- Feature 8 - enables users to get more information about the types of canoes and kayaks for rent, their max load capacity as well as pictures.
+- Feature 9 - enables users to be informed of possible routes to take, by clicking on images that give an impression of what to see and clicking on a download link.
+- Feature 10 - enables users to obtain information about pricing and to book canoes/kayaks, by filling out a form.
+It also enables users to be informed of the general conditions by clicking on the download link.
-- Feature 1 - allows users X to achieve Y, by having them fill out Z
+- Feature 11 - allows users to inform themselves of location, navigation and opening hours, and to send a message with a question or remark by filling out the form.
-- ...

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement
 -	A home page section similar to "Our canoes" offering packages for larger family outings or birthday parties, including pricing.